ga-wdi-boston/html-css/README.md

 In squads, you're going to collaboratively create a new webpage using the raw content found inside `index.html` (using semantic tags where possible).

-To start, have one member of each squad fork and clone this repository, and then create three new branches: `gh-pages`, `css`, and `html`.
+To start, have one member of each squad fork and clone this repository, run `npm install`, and then create three new branches: `gh-pages`, `css`, and `html`.
 Then, check out the `html` branch and begin working there.
+A useful atom package that makes writing html a tad less tedious is [less-than-slash](https://atom.io/packages/less-than-slash) which completes a closing tag automatically when you write `</`

 Once you finish writing your HTML, add the changes you've made to `index.html` and make a commit.
 Then, run the following commands: